mostafaelsayed2002/QuantumPipe/README.md

 ## Schematic Diagram

 The schematic diagram of the processor is visualized using an online drawing tool.
-It provides an overview of the components and their connections in the system [Schematic Diagram](https://www.tldraw.com/v/dJRQlmzGx5PjeXC4-ebE3?viewport=-17878,-12089,25600,14387&page=page:page)
+It provides an overview of the components and their connections in the system.
+[Schematic Diagram](https://www.tldraw.com/v/dJRQlmzGx5PjeXC4-ebE3?viewport=-17878,-12089,25600,14387&page=page:page)

 ## Assembler

 The assembler for this processor translates human-readable assembly code into machine code that the processor can execute. enabling programmers to write code at a higher level and then convert it into the binary format understandable by the processor.

 To assemble your code, use the following command:
 ```